Keynote Speaker | 主讲嘉宾

 Mississippi State University, USA

-Mohsen Razzaghi received his Bachelor's in Mathematics from the University of Sussex in England, his Master's in Applied Mathematics from the University of Waterloo in Canada, and his doctorate from the University of Sussex.
-He is currently a professor in the Department of Mathematics and Statistics at Mississippi State University (MSU) in the USA and has served as Head of the Department since 2006.
+Professor Mohsen Razzaghi received his Bachelor's in Mathematics from the University of Sussex in England, his Master's in Applied Mathematics from the University of Waterloo in Canada, and his doctorate from the University of Sussex.
+He is currently a professor in the Department of Mathematics and Statistics at Mississippi State University (MSU) in the USA and served as Head of the Department from 2006 to 2025.

-Dr. Razzaghi was honored to be offered two prestigious Fulbright fellowships for the academic years 2011-2012 and 2015-2016.
-During each period, he spent nine months at the Technical University of Civil Engineering of Bucharest in Romania, one of the most prestigious European universities.
-In addition, he received two Fulbright specialist awards, one at the University of Bucharest in Romania, starting in May 2019, and the other at the Prince of Songkla University in Thailand, beginning in September 2024.
-In addition, he secured several EU grants for an Erasmus+ project across various universities in Romania.
+Dr. Razzaghi offered two prestigious Fulbright fellowships for the academic years 2011-2012 and 2015-2016.
+During each period, he spent 9 months at the Technical University of Civil Engineering in Bucharest, Romania, one of Europe's most prestigious universities.
+In addition, he received two Fulbright Specialist Awards: one at the University of Bucharest in Romania in 2019 and the other at the Prince of Songkla University in Thailand in 2024.
 Dr. Razzaghi was named a W.L.
-Giles Distinguished Professor in 2019 at MSU.
+Giles Distinguished Professor at MSU in 2019.
 The highest award the University can bestow upon a faculty member.
-He also received the Robert Wolverton Legacy Award in 2024.
+He also received the Robert Wolverton Legacy Award in 2024, the highest honour the College of Arts & Sciences bestows on those who have made sustained contributions to the goals of the liberal arts & sciences.

-Razzaghi's research area is in Applied and Computational Mathematics, which ranges from developing, analyzing, and implementing mathematical models and numerical methods in the sciences and engineering.
-He is particularly interested in optimal control, fractional calculus, orthogonal functions, wavelets, and engineering management.
-He has performed fundamental work and has made significant advances in these fields.
-He has over 290 refereed publications in high-quality international journals in the areas of applied mathematics, mathematical physics, and engineering.
-He presented over 230 talks at national/international conferences.
-These include numerous plenary and keynote lectures.
-Dr. Razzaghi supervised and directed the first student to complete a Ph.D. in Mathematical Sciences at MSU in August 1993.
-His thesis work resulted in eight refereed journal publications, one of which, coauthored with him, has been cited over 900 times.
+His research area is Applied and Computational Mathematics, encompassing the development, analysis, and implementation of mathematical models and numerical methods in the sciences and engineering.
+He is particularly interested in optimal control, fractional calculus, orthogonal functions, and wavelets.
+According to Scopus, he has over 270 refereed publications in high-quality international journals across applied mathematics, mathematical physics, and engineering.
+In addition, he has over 9859 citations, and one of his papers, coauthored with one of his Ph.D. students at MSU, has been cited over 900 times.

 Invited Speaker | 特邀演讲嘉宾